mrismanaziz/Reforestation/README.md

-## What do you call a fake noodle?
-An impasta.
+## What happens to a frog's car when it breaks down?
+It gets toad.